martanne/vis/README.md

     $ ./configure && make && sudo make install

-By default the `configure` script will try to auto detect support for Lua.
+By default the `configure` script will try to auto detect support for Lua using `pkg-config(1)`.
 See `configure --help` for a list of supported options.
 You can also manually tweak the generated `config.mk` file.

 Or simply use one of the
 [distribution provided packages](https://github.com/martanne/vis/wiki/Distribution-Packages).